GaryAB/Solax-Power-Meter/Manual/Settings.md

 Set noDelay to the earliest time that you want the batteries to start discharging.
 Default is 8am.
 This is the setting you would normally use in the SolaX app.

->noDelay = 8                       #set earliest time for battery discharge in hours. e.g. 8 means 8am, 13 means 1pm.
+>noDelay = 7                       #set earliest time for battery discharge in hours. e.g. 8 means 8am, 13 means 1pm.

 The run setting should be set to 'AUTO' if you are using the script as an embedded system, otherwise leave as 'MANUAL'.

-The next settings are for use of the Octopus functions for those that use Ostopus as their electrcity supplier.
-For details of these read the instructions for the Octopus module.
+The next settings are for use of the Octopus functions for those who use Octopus as their electricity supplier.
+For details of these, read the instructions for the Octopus module.

 The final settings are for use of the Solcast module.
 Read the relevant instructions to set these.